filipezabala/voice/README.md

 ```

 ### 9. [R packages](https://cran.r-project.org/web/packages/)
 "Packages are the fundamental units of reproducible R code."
 [Hadley Wickham and Jennifer Bryan](https://r-pkgs.org/).
 The installation may take several minutes.
+The time difference on the first run was 27.23066 mins.
 At terminal run:
 ```bash
 sudo R
 ```